Iraqis vote as violence grips a divided country

 POLARISING FIGURE

-Maliki, a Shi'ite Islamist from a party that fought underground against Saddam, has become a deeply polarising figure even among Shi'ites.
+Maliki, a Shi'ite Islamist from a party that fought underground against Saddam, has become a deeply polarizing figure even among Shi'ites.
 In Baghdad's prosperous, mainly Shi'ite Karrada district, many voters expressed support.

 "Maliki can defeat terrorism because ... he has the great asset of the people's support.
-He has the experience and knowledge," said Mahmoud Sadiq al-Rubaie, a labourer.
+He has the experience and knowledge," said Mahmoud Sadiq al-Rubaie, a laborer.

 But Abu Sajjad, a taxi driver in the Shi'ite slum Sadr City, said Maliki's sectarian politics were destroying the country.